WAng91An/WAng91An.github.io/_posts/2018-01-29-English-Learning-1.md

 One year before the postgraduate exam, I learned English by using the root of the word.
-This is my notes.
+This is my note.